Tuesday, May 28, 2019

 All you can do is all you should do

-The question then becomes how do we best live out this most basic, foundational commandment i.e. what does this look like for us?
+The question then becomes how do we individually best live out this most basic, foundational commandment, i.e. what does this look like for us practically?
 This depends on the unique way God has gifted us.
-Simply stated, we love others and honor God best, through diligent use of our unique gifts, abilities, resources and life experiences.
+Stated simply, we love others and honor God best through diligent use of our unique gifts, abilities, resources, and life experiences.

 What we are all called to do is love God with all our heart, soul, mind, and strength (our greatest effort)...
-This is for all of us but will look different for each of us depending on our circumstances, experiences, abilities, gifts, and tasks before us.
+This is the same for all of us, but will look different for each of us depending on our circumstances, experiences, abilities, gifts, and tasks before us.

-Once we know *our gifts, we are to use them for the tasks at hand.
+Once we know ¹our gifts, we are to use them for the tasks at hand.
 Knowing and exercising our gifts for His honor is our most important focus.
-God's will for us is no more than this but certainly not less.
+God's will for us is no more than this, but certainly not less.

-For example, though the world needs saving, if God hasn't given us the ability and/or resources to save the world then we should not try and save it.
-It's not our responsibility nor should it be **our burden.
-But if he's given us the ability to teach or serve or encourage etc, we are to do these by his Spirit with all the energy/power He works in us -- i.e. moved by his love for us and ours in turn for Him in all that we do.
+For example, though the world needs saving, if God hasn't given us the ability and/or resources to save the world then we should not try to save it.
+It's not our responsibility nor should it be ²our burden.
+But if he's given us the ability to teach or serve or encourage etc, we are to do so by His Spirit and with all the energy/power He works in us -- i.e. moved by his love for us and ours for Him in all that we do.
 It is God who works in us to will and do of His good pleasure.
 Philippians 21:3

 If you are a musician, play music well; if an artist, create art well; if a teacher, teach well; if a parent, parent well; if a business owner, run your business as a business well; if an employee, serve your boss and customers well; if a helper, serve well; if a writer, write well, etc. We should constantly be honing in, using, developing -- fanning into flame -- our gifts, no matter how simple or elaborate they are, or how widely they are or are not applied or acknowledged, to the greatest possible extent, for the glory of God.